Provoke Solutions Appoints Jason Court to Lead Customer Acquisition in the Asia-Pacific Market

-AUCKLAND, New Zealand, Aug.
+SAN DIEGO, Aug.
 26, 2021 (GLOBE NEWSWIRE) -- Provoke Solutions, a global technology services firm, today announced Jason Court has been appointed Executive Director for the Asia-Pacific (APAC) markets.
-Court joined Provoke in February 2020 and has an accomplished track record of customer success and engagement at companies like Jade Software, where he was COO, and Microsoft, where he had responsibility for enterprise sales, partners, technical sales, anti-piracy, compliance and licensing functions.
+Court joined Provoke in February 2020 and has an accomplished track record of customer success and engagement at companies like Jade Software, where he was COO, and Microsoft, where he had responsibility for enterprise sales, partners, technical sales, anti-piracy, compliance, and licensing functions.
 He plans to build and strengthen Provoke's APAC presence in parallel with its drive to extend its U.S. presence.

 At Jade Software (2017-2019), Court led an executive team responsible for re-architecting and executing new sales, marketing and go-to-market strategies while launching a new customer-facing presence, in-country brand and product strategy.
-As a senior executive at Microsoft (2000-2016), he exceeded growth and customer satisfaction targets most latterly for 11 consecutive quarters, led the organisational transformation to improve employee engagement and customer satisfaction, and contributed to Microsoft NZ's global subsidiary of the year honour in 2016.
+As a senior executive at Microsoft (2000-2016), he exceeded growth and customer satisfaction targets most recently for 11 consecutive quarters, led the organizational transformation to improve employee engagement and customer satisfaction, and contributed to Microsoft NZ's global subsidiary of the year honor in 2016.

 "Jason has already been an incredible contributor to Provoke's success, so I'm delighted that he's joined a senior leadership team aimed at even faster growth and high customer satisfaction,” said Provoke CEO Andy Lin.
 "His depth of knowledge, especially in the work we do with Microsoft clients, is unparalleled, and we look forward to seeing the impact he has in the APAC region."